PacktPublishing/Minimal-CMake/ch7/part-7/README.md

 # ch7/part-7

-Show an example of `FindModule` file.
+Shows an example of a `FindModule` file.

 ## Visual Studio Code Debugging